-Please Note: Oheo Pools aka Seven Sacred Pools are currently closed due to Covid-19.
+Please Note: Oheo Pools aka Seven Sacred Pools are currently closed for swimming.

 Seven Sacred Pools (AKA Pools of Oheo aka Oheo Pools aka Oheo Gulch) are one of Hawaii’s most surreal natural formations.
 These “Seven Sacred Pools” along the Oheo gulch, a large ravine with jungle foliage, actually consist of about 20 swimmable pools formed along the Palikea stream.
 There are two awesome hikes nearby as well as camping.
 Here's what you need to know about visiting this unique spot.

 Parking: There is plenty of parking at the Kipahulu Visitors Center.

 Hours: The pools can be accessed at any time, but the adjacent visitors center is open from 9:30 a.m. to 4:30 a.m.

 Cost: There is a $30 dollar entrance fee that grants access to both districts of the Haleakala National Park (Kipahulu District is where Oheo Pools are located).

 Are you ready for this hike? | Photo by Dieter F, CC BY-SA 3.0, via Wikimedia Commons

 About the Seven Sacred Pools